How to enjoy a cup of Turkish coffee like a local

 Turkish coffee (also known as kahve) is not just your average cup of joe.
 The tradition of Turkish coffee dates back to the 15th century when Yemeni traders first introduced it to the country.
 Nicknamed ‘black pearl', it was revered not only for its flavour but the ceremonial aspect of its preparation and as a tool of social interaction.
 Centuries on, the culture continues to thrive and has been adopted by many (the Greeks, the Balkans, to name a few) while remaining at the core of a Turk’s identity.

-Turkish Coffee's being cooked in hot sand in Aqaba
+Turkish coffee being prepared in hot sand

-Turkish Coffee's being cooked in hot sand in Aqaba
+Turkish coffee being prepared in hot sand

 It's brewed slowly until just before the water boils and it’s set aside for the sediment to settle.
 After a few minutes, half the contents are poured out, with the other half boiled again until a thick cream is formed.
 Here, the bubbly foam is distributed equally among guests and coffee is served in small espresso cups, along with some cold water as a palate cleanser, and a piece of Turkish delight or baklava.